programmer90000/ai-templates/information-to-provide.md

 **Use numbered steps** - If it is a multi-step prompt or multi-step answer, use numbered steps.
 This means something like `1.
 2. 3.`

 **Give the AI multiple examples of the output I am expecting** - Don't just tell the AI what the format of the output should be.
 Give it examples of the output

+**Tell the AI to first think about the answer** - Tell the AI that before answering, it should think about the answer.
+Tell the AI that the thinking steps should be written inside the main answer, but should be done before answering